psjpark/SmartHunter/README.md

 ## How to install

-- Download the latest release from [here](https://github.com/sir-wilhelm/SmartHunter/releases) (Assets > SmartHunter.zip).
+- Download the latest release from [here](https://github.com/psjpark/SmartHunter/releases/download/2.0.1.0/SmartHunter.zip)
 - Extract the contents of the zip.
 - Right-click SmartHunter.exe > Properties > check Unblock > click OK.